What are fire dampers?

-Fire dampers are fire protection assets, designed to prevent the passage of fire through a compartment wall or floor.
+Fire dampers are part of a building fire safety system, designed to prevent the passage of fire through a compartment wall or floor.
 Fire dampers form part of a building ventilation system and are installed where air handling ducts pass through fire-separating elements such as compartment walls or enclosures protecting escape routes.

 Typically, a fire damper is a metal curtain within a duct held up by a thermal element (referred to as a fusible link) and released in the event of a rise in temperature.
 The thermal element will melt at a set temperature releasing a spring-operated metal curtain, which is pulled down to fill the opening the duct passes through, preventing the passage of fire.